Estimated reading time: 7 minutes

-Most times when I can’t find my smartphone I know who has it and what he’s doing with it.
+When I usually can’t find my smartphone, I know who has it and what he’s doing with it.

-It’s amazing how kids can’t figure out how a smartphone works when they are playing games whether educational or not.
+It’s amazing how kids can’t figure out how smartphones work when playing educational games.

-But how do we reconcile that with the fact that not everyone wants to spend a four-figure sum on a gaming phone like the Razer?
+But how do we reconcile that with not everyone wanting to spend a four-figure sum on a gaming phone like the Razer?

-The short answer is that you can get a perfectly good gaming experience without needing to spend that sort of money.
+The short answer is that you can get a good gaming experience without spending that money.

 Even a bargain-basement smartphone can meet most people’s gaming needs.

-The problem is that consumers often believe that the more money they spend the better the smartphones will be.
+The problem is that consumers often believe that the more money they spend, the better their smartphones will be.

-That’s simply not the case and you shouldn’t be bound to a certain smartphone just to play your favourite games.
+That’s not the case, and you shouldn’t be bound to a particular smartphone to play your favorite games.

 Niche hardcore gamers might look to a specialist product, but as Razer’s shift from hardware into eSport shows, this demographic is in the minority.

-There are, however, some questions you need to ask yourself and some specifications to check to make sure your new phone meets your gaming needs.
+However, there are some questions you need to ask yourself and some specifications to check to ensure your new phone meets your gaming needs.

 What’s Your Game?

-This is the fundamental question, and the answer will guide your thinking when choosing your next phone.
+This is the fundamental question; the answer will guide your thinking when choosing your next phone.

 However, despite the growing popularity of this genre, the vast majority of us enjoy simpler games.

-Yet despite the hundreds of different ones available, casino games are basically simple.
+Yet despite the hundreds of different ones available, casino games are simple.

-After all, we were playing card games on our old Nokia handsets way back in the 1990s!
+After all, we played card games on our old Nokia handsets in the 1990s!

 You can say the same about many other casual game apps.

-Scrabble or sudoku will not put major demands on your phone’s processing power and you don’t need a crystal clear high definition display to play.
+Scrabble or sudoku will not require your phone’s processing power, and you don’t need a crystal clear high-definition display.

-As you consider the following factors, always have the type of game that you want to play at the forefront of your mind.
+Considering the following factors, always have the type of game you want to play at the forefront of your mind.

 Android or iOS Smartphone?

-OK so other operating systems do exist, but 99 percent of smartphones use iOS or Android.
+OK, other operating systems exist, but 99 percent of smartphones use iOS or Android.

 Is one better than the other for gaming?